ckeditor/ckeditor5/packages/ckeditor5-media-embed/docs/features/media-embed.md

 </div>
 ```

 Yes, it is quite complex, but this is the cost of creating responsive content for today's web.
-The crucial part, though, is the iframe's `src` which the media embed feature can predict based on the given video URL and the aspect ratio (which affects `padding-bottom`).
+The crucial part, though, is the iframe element's `src` which the media embed feature can predict based on the given video URL and the aspect ratio (which affects `padding-bottom`).

-Thanks to the ability to hardcode this URL to HTML transformation, the media embed feature is able to show previews of YouTube, Dailymotion and Vimeo videos as well as Spotify widgets without requesting any external service.
+Thanks to the ability to hardcode this URL to HTML transformation, the media embed feature can show previews of YouTube, Dailymotion, or Vimeo videos, and Spotify widgets without requesting any external service.

 ### Non-previewable media

-Unfortunately, to show previews of media such as tweets, Instagram photos or Facebook posts, the editor would need to retrieve the content of these from an external service.
-Some of these media providers expose [oEmbed endpoints](https://oembed.com/) but not all and those endpoint responses often require further processing to be embeddable.
-Most importantly, though, the media embed feature is often not able to request those services due to [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
+Unfortunately, to show previews of media such as tweets, Instagram photos, or Facebook posts, the editor would need to retrieve the content of these from an external service.
+Some of these media providers expose [oEmbed endpoints](https://oembed.com/) but not all.
+These endpoint responses often require further processing to be embeddable.
+Most importantly, though, the media embed feature is often not able to request these services due to the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

  Also, the media embed feature [does not support asynchronous preview providers](https://github.com/ckeditor/ckeditor5-media-embed/issues/16) yet.
 Therefore, to still allow embedding tweets or Instagram photos, we chose to:

-1. Show a placeholder of the embedded media in the editor (see e.g. how a tweet is presented in the [demo](#demo) above).
+1. Show a placeholder of the embedded media in the editor (see how a tweet is presented in the [demo](#demo) above).
 2. Produce a [semantic `<oembed url="...">` tag](#semantic-data-output-default) in the data output from the editor.
 This output makes it possible to later use proxy services to [display the content of these media on your website](#displaying-embedded-media-on-your-website).

-The above limitations can be overcome with the help of proxy services like Iframely or Embedly, which is explained in the [configuration guide below](#using-external-services-for-preview).
+You can overcome these limitations with the help of proxy services like Iframely or Embedly.
+This is explained in the [configuration guide below](#using-external-services-for-preview).

 ## Configuration

 ### Data output format

-The data output format of the feature can be configured using the {@link module:media-embed/mediaembedconfig~MediaEmbedConfig#previewsInData `config.mediaEmbed.previewsInData`} option.
+You can configure the data output format of the feature using the {@link module:media-embed/mediaembedconfig~MediaEmbedConfig#previewsInData `config.mediaEmbed.previewsInData`} option.

 <info-box info>
-	This option does not change how the media are displayed inside the editor &mdash; the previewable ones will still be displayed with previews.
+	This option does not change how the media are displayed inside the editor.
+The previewable ones will still be displayed with previews.
 It only affects the output data (see below).
 </info-box>

 #### Semantic data output (default)

 By default, the media embed feature outputs semantic `<oembed url="...">` tags for previewable and non-previewable media.
-That being so, it works best when the application processes (expands) the media on the server side or [directly in the front–end](#displaying-embedded-media-on-your-website), preserving the versatile database representation:
+That being so, it works best when the application processes (expands) the media on the server side or [directly in the frontend](#displaying-embedded-media-on-your-website), preserving the versatile database representation:

 ```html
 <figure class="media">